Welcome to today's edition of the Rush 24-7 podcast.

 By the way, Nike is standing by Armstrong.

-They're gonna keep Armstrong's endorsement contract.
+They're going to keep Armstrong's endorsement contract.

 I mean, Nike.